akeneo/pim-community-dev/Bundle/WorkflowBundle/Resources/doc/reference/configuration-reference.md

 performed during transition AFTER conditions will be qualified and current Step of Workflow Item will be changed to the corresponding one (step_to option) in the Transition.

-Single Post Action configuration consists from alias of Post Action (which is a unique name of Post Action) and options (if such are required).
+Single Post Action configuration consists from alias of Action (which is a unique name of Action) and options (if such are required).

-Similarly to Conditions alias of Post Action starts from "@" symbol and must refer to registered PostAction.
+Similarly to Conditions alias of Post Action starts from "@" symbol and must refer to registered Action.
 For example "@create_entity" refers to Post Action which creates entity.

 Example